arangodb/docs/3.4/hot-backup-restore-introduction.md

 Less of a variable, however equally important is to obtain a freeze on the cluster's structure itself.
-This is done through the creation of a simple key lock in the cluster's configuration to stop all ongoing background tasks, which are there to handle fail overs, shard movings, server removal etc.
+This is done through the creation of a simple key lock in the cluster's configuration to stop all ongoing background tasks, which are there to handle fail overs, shard movings, server removals etc.
 Its role is also to prevent multiple simultaneous hot backup operations.
 The acquisition of this key is predictably done within a matter of few seconds.